-For any (feasible or infeasible) instance $(\nu,\tau),$ let the set of optimal arms be denoted by $\calk^*.$ The total number of pulls (or horizon) is denoted by $T.$ For an algorithm (a.k.a., policy)~$\pi$, the number of pulls of an arm~$k$ over the first~$t$ pulls, for $t \in [T],$ is denoted by $N^{\pi}_{k}(t),$ though we often suppress the dependence on $\pi$ for simplicity.
+For any (feasible or infeasible) instance $(\nu,\tau),$ let the set of optimal arms be denoted by $\mathcal{K}^*(\nu).$ The total number of pulls (or horizon) is denoted by $T.$ For an algorithm (a.k.a., policy)~$\pi$, the number of pulls of an arm~$k$ over the first~$t$ pulls, for $t \in [T],$ is denoted by $N^{\pi}_{k}(t),$ though we often suppress the dependence on $\pi$ for simplicity.

-{\bf Consistency:} We now define the notion of \emph{consitency} of an algorithm in this setting.
-A policy~$\pi$ is said to be {\it consistent} over a class of distributions $\mathcal{C},$ given a pre-specified risk threshold $\tau,$ if for all instances $(\nu,\tau)$ such that $\nu \in \mathcal{C}^K,$ it holds that $\Exp{N_{k,T}} = o(T^a)$ for all $a > 0$ and for all (non-optimal) arms in $[K] \setminus\calk^*.$ This definition is in line with the definition of consistency in the classical unconstrained regret minimization setting (see \cite{lai1985}).
+{\bf Consistency:} We now define the notion of \emph{consistency} of an algorithm in this setting.
+A policy~$\pi$ is said to be {\it consistent} over a class of distributions $\mathcal{C},$ given a pre-specified constraint threshold $\tau,$ if for all instances $(\nu,\tau)$ such that $\nu \in \mathcal{C}^K,$ it holds that $\Exp{N_{k}(T)} = o(T^a)$ for all $a > 0$ and for all (non-optimal) arms in $[K] \setminus \mathcal{K}^*(\nu).$ This definition is in line with the definition of consistency in the classical unconstrained regret minimization setting (see \cite{lai1985}).

 {\bf Regret:} The formal definition of regret in the present setting is as follows.
 For a feasible instance, there are two types of regret: \emph{suboptimality regret} which is the regret caused due to the sampling of feasible, suboptimal arms, and \emph{infeasibility regret}